araobp/compact-rag/README.md

 ## Goal of this project

 - Develop a compact RAG that runs on Raspberry Pi, supporting Hybrid RAG: SQL DB and Vector DB.
-- The RAG also works as an API server for my other projects: [virtual-showroom](https://github.com/araobp/virtual-showroom) and [node-red-genai](https://github.com/araobp/node-red-genai).
+- The RAG also works as an API server for my other projects: [virtual-showroom](https://github.com/araobp/virtual-showroom).

 ## Requrements